 An Oxford University researcher will soon test whether applying an electric current to part of the brain can help children learn math — an effect previously demonstrated in adults.
-Some parents are eager to gain access to the device.
-But is the technique safe?
-And is this an ethical way to improve a child's performance in school?
-Ari Daniel Shapiro of our partner program NOVA reports.
+And some parents are eager to gain access to the device.

 Sam, a 14-year-old in southern England, strums his guitar effortlessly.
 The music just flows out of him.